stangelid/qt/README.md

       ...
     ]

-Gold summarization data should also include a `"summaries"` field for every
+Gold summarization data should go on a separate json and also include a `"summaries"` field for every entity:
-entity:

     [
       {